Weak Signal Inclusion Under Dependence and Applications in Genome-wide Association Study: Application in GWAS

-To further justify these findings, we obtained the GWAS summary statistics based on $500,000$ UKB European samples from \cite{Vuckovic2020}, one of the largest GWAS for blood cell traits, which performed the standard one-stage GWAS including the same 145 trait-region combinations with samples size $N=500$k.
-We found that out of the 149 candidate variants selected by our two-stage method using the $n=5000$ working samples, 114 are also present in \cite{Vuckovic2020}, and 9 were identified as significant by the one-stage GWAS using the large validation data (panel a of \autoref{fig:GWAS_results}).
-Besides the 9 variants, the other candidate variants mostly have very small validation p-values as shown in panel b of \autoref{fig:GWAS_results}.
+In order to effectively retain signal variants for downstream analyses, we applied FNC screening and were able to discover signal variants in 99 datasets. \autoref{tab:data_compare} presents the number of variants selected by FNC screening across the 145 datasets.
+The results are compared to those obtained using the MDR method.
+While MDR often selects the majority of variants in a dataset, FNC screening is shown to be much more selective.

-Panel c and d illustrate two examples comparing GWAS p-values of all the variants for the $5000$ working samples with the GWAS p-values for the $500$k validation samples.
-Data points of the candidate variants selected by our two-stage method for the 5000 working samples are highlighted by large cyan triangles.
-It can be seen that although the general pattern of the $p$-values does not show good consistency across the two datasets (due to limited sample size of the working data), most of the highlighted variants are supported by the validation $p$-values and are likely to be true signals.
+To justify the findings of FNC screening, we obtained GWAS summary statistics for the same 145 trait-region combinations based on 500,000 UK Biobank European sample from \cite{Vuckovic2020}, one of the largest GWAS for blood cell traits.
+We found that among the 99 datasets where signal variants were discovered by FNC screening, 33 datasets contain variants that survived Bonferroni correction in the large GWAS. \autoref{fig:GWAS_results} illustrates two such examples, where $p$-values for all the variants calculated based on the 5000 working sample are compared with the $p$-values calculated based on the 500k validation sample.
+Data points of the variants selected by FNC screening based on the 5000 working sample are highlighted by large triangles.
+It is apparent that the general pattern of the $p$-values does not exhibit good consistency across the two datasets, which is expected due to the limited sample size of the working data.
+However, it is noteworthy that a substantial portion of the highlighted variants have highly significant validation $p$-values, suggesting that they are likely to be true signals.
+For instance, in panel a, 913 variants are selected by FNC screening, and $41.5\%$ of them have validation $p$-values less than $5 \times 10^{-8}$, the Bonferroni threshold.
+Similarly, in panel b, out of the 828 variants selected by FNC screening, $27.2\%$ have validation $p$-values below the Bonferroni threshold.